supaglue-labs/supaglue/docs/docs/destinations/mongodb.md

 ### Configuring the MongoDB destination

-1. Go to Configuration -> Destinations.
+1. Go to Connectors -> Destinations.
 1. Click the Configure button on the MongoDB card.
 1. Enter your MongoDB credentials.
 1. Click Test, then Save.